STORDIS/monsoon/GrafanaDashBoard.md

 ## Configure monsoon dashboards in Grafana
-Grafana comes with several [dashboard templates](https://grafana.com/grafana/dashboards/) and configuration options, user can freely choose any of them, Following is an example of configuration of Grafana dashboards.\
+Grafana comes with several [dashboard templates](https://grafana.com/grafana/dashboards/) and configuration options, user can choose any of them or builda custom dashboard, Following is an example of configuration of Grafana dashboards one from template and one custom build.\
-Monsoon deploys 2 targets on the SONiC host, first one [node_exporter](https://prometheus.io/docs/guides/node-exporter/) running on 9100 and sonic_exporter is running on 9101 port, both of these targets serves different matrices, In this example we configure 2 different dashboards for each target.
+Monsoon deploys 2 targets on the SONiC host, first one [node_exporter](https://prometheus.io/docs/guides/node-exporter/) running on port 9100 and sonic_exporter is running on port 9101, both of these targets serves different matrices, In this example we configure a dashboards from template for node_exporter and a custom build dashboard for sonic_exporter.
   ### node_exporter dashboard
   There are many pre-built dashboard [templates available for node_exporter](https://grafana.com/grafana/dashboards/?search=Node+Exporter) in this example we are using [Node Exporter Full](https://grafana.com/grafana/dashboards/1860) template this can be imported in Grafana using it code 1860 as follows.
   ![Add Dashboard](images/importDB.png)

+  Enter dashbord template code:
   ![Import via code](images/importNodeExpDBCode.png)

+  Select Prometheus datasource :
   ![Load Dashboard](images/importNodeExpDB.png)

+  After clicking import button, user will be redirected to dashboard automatically :
   ![Node exp data](images/nodeExpData.png)

   ### sonic_exporter dashboard